Get insights.

 The welcome screen is a great place to mention incentives.

-Mentioning incentives at the survey's start significantly creates immediate interest.
+Mentioning incentives at the start of the survey significantly creates immediate interest.

 Early disclosure of survey incentives keeps respondents informed.
 This leads to higher engagement and completion rates.
-It improves trust and appreciation, encouraging more honest responses.
+It improves trust and appreciation, extracting more honest responses.

-Now that we've explored an engaging opening, you might wonder, what about the survey ending?
+Now that you've explored an engaging opening, you might wonder, what about the survey ending?

 A genuine ending is like a beautifully played final chord in a symphony